'Tis the season... for safe celebrations'*

 - Leave an open invitation (and some couch space) for guests who may need to stay the night.

-We Would like to wish you all the very best this holiday season and into 2014.
+We would like to wish you all the very best this holiday season.

 *Originally published at www.otlablog.com, re-published by permission from Ontario Trial Lawyers Association